 - a.
 One party would directly or through the chain of command: - i.
-Exercise supervisory, appointment or dismissal authority over the other person, - ii.
+Exercise supervisory, appointment or dismissal authority over the other person, or - ii.
 Be in a position to take disciplinary action against the other person, or - iii.
 Otherwise have a direct effect on the terms and conditions of the employment of that person; - b.
 One party audits, verifies, receives or is entrusted with money handled by the other, or has access to confidential information, including payroll; or - c.
-One party is a justice, judge or magistrate working within the same court or judicial district of the other party who is employed in that court or judicial district.
+One party is a justice, judge or magistrate working within the same court or judicial district of the other party who is employed in that court or judicial district Where employees and/or judicial officers are married to each other, living together, or otherwise engaged in a consensual romantic and/or sexual relationship, they shall not hold a position in which the judicial officer would directly or through chain of command: - i.
+Exercise Supervisory, appointment or dismissal authority over the other person, or- - ii.
+Be in a position to take disciplinary action against the other person, or - i∔iii.
+Otherwise have a direct effect on the terms and conditions of the employment of that person.